Universality of excited three-body bound states in one dimension: Conclusion and Outlook

-\acknowledgments We are very grateful to W.P.~Schleich for fruitful discussions.
+\acknowledgments We are very grateful to P.~M.~A.~Mestrom and W.P.~Schleich for fruitful discussions.
 L.H. and M.A.E. thank the Center for Integrated Quantum Science and Technology (IQ$^{\rm ST}$) for financial support.
 The research of the IQ$^{\rm ST}$ is financially supported by the Ministry of Science, Research and Arts Baden-W\"urttemberg.
 The authors acknowledge support by the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/467-1 FUGG (JUSTUS cluster) and INST 40/575-1 FUGG (JUSTUS 2 cluster).